RudieKat/oldie/stacks1.md

 ; end
 </code></pre>
-<p>I apologize because this is throwing you right in the deep end.
+<p>I do apologize because this is throwing you right in the deep end.
 See that label <code>store_do</code>?
 We can use the following instruction and modify it to write data where we want to.
 So that’s what we do.
 And then we increment our pointer and go on.<br>
 Go ahead and test it.</p>
-<p>If you have a headache now I suggest you take an ibuprofen because the pop isn’t nicer.
+<p>If you have a headache now I suggest you take an ibuprofen because the pop isn’t any nicer.
 It does the same thing, only in reverse.</p>
 <pre><code>; Unmutable
 .const
     .zero 0